AndrejLukic815/Andrej-portfolio.github.io/index.md

 In this project were involved 5 people including me as audio designer.
 The game was made in 48 hours after the game was finished it contained some bugs we fixed most of them but still some of them remained.
 As this project was only made for game jam we didn't work much on it as we wanted to make a game that we could put in our portfolio.
-So are you ready to embarg on a great journy of magic and spells.

 ---